skaempfer/reproduction-jsonform-vuetify3-select-issue/README.md

 The following issue happens: Changes of a select field are not captured in the onchange event of the `<json-forms>` element.

+## Seeing the example on GitHub pages

+Visit [https://skaempfer.github.io/reproduction-jsonform-vuetify3-select-issue/](https://skaempfer.github.io/reproduction-jsonform-vuetify3-select-issue/) to use the reproduction application.

 ## Running the example locally

 1. Navigate to `app` folder